 If your home isn't energy efficient, it is costing you money and wasting energy.

-There are a number of sources of useful information on energy efficiency:
+There are a number of online sources of useful information on energy efficiency:

-Solid Fuel Association can advise on the use and benefits of solid fuel, including
+Solid Fuel Association can advise on the use and benefits of solid fuel.

+The Energy Company Obligation is a grant for energy saving improvements such as insulation and heating.
+For more information and to check if you are eligible, visit either the Gov.UK grant finder or the Simple Energy Advice websites.
 Alternatively, you can call your own energy supplier as they may also have offers you can apply for.
-Your energy provider's contact details will be on your last bill.
+Your energy supplier's contact details will be on your last bill.

 |[959kb]||Controlling condensation and mould growth||Controlling condensation and mould growth|